Companion varieties for root systems and Fermat arrangements: The BMSS duality

 of bidegree $(t,d)$ with $t\ge m$ (see \cite[Lemma 3.1(d)]{HMNT}).

 Note that the form must be bihomogeneous since if it were not, changing the projective coordinates of each of the two set of variables, the form would vary.
-Moreover, under mild hypothesis on $Z$ the bidegree of $F_Z(\underline{y},\underline{x})$ is $(m,d)$ i.e. $t=m$ (See, for instance, \cite{HMNT} and \cite{Matrixwise}).
+Moreover, under mild hypotheses on $Z$ the bidegree of $F_Z(\underline{y},\underline{x})$ is $(m,d)$ i.e. $d=m$ (see, for instance, \cite[Proposition 1]{Matrixwise} for the general case and \cite[Section 4]{HMNT} for special cases where much more can be said).
 It is important to point out that the bidegree of $F_Z(\underline{y},\underline{x})$ is not always $(m,d)$.
 In fact, in \cite[Theorem 6]{BMSS} the authors considered a set $W\subset \P^3$ of 31 points with an expected quartic surface $S_W\subset \P^3$ having a general point $Q\in \P^3$ of multiplicity 3 and defined by a bihomogeneous polynomial $F_W(\underline{y},\underline{x})$ of bidegree $(5,4)$.

-The BMSS duality allows us to view the bihomogeneous polynomial $F_Z(\underline{y},\underline{x})\in \C [\underline{y}][\underline{x}]$ of bidegree $(t,m)$ as a polynomial of degree $d$ in the indeterminates $\underline{x}$ with coefficients the point $P\in \P^n$ of multiplicity $m$, i.e. a family of hypersurfaces in the variables $\underline{x }$ parameterized by $P$ (the unexpected hypersurface):
+The BMSS duality allows us to view the bihomogeneous polynomial $F_Z(\underline{y},\underline{x})\in \C [\underline{y}][\underline{x}]$ of bidegree $(d,m)$ as a polynomial of degree $m$ in the indeterminates $\underline{x}$ with coefficients the point $P\in \P^N$ of multiplicity $m$, i.e., a family of hypersurfaces in the variables $\underline{x }$ parameterized by $P$ (the unexpected hypersurface):

-or, as a homogeneous polynomial of degree $t\ge m$ in the variables $\underline{y}$ with coefficients a point $Q=(b_0:\ldots :b_n)\in \P^n$, i.e. a family of hypersurfaces in the variables $\underline{y}$ parameterized by $Q$:
+or, as a homogeneous polynomial of degree $d\ge m$ in the variables $\underline{y}$ with coefficients a point $Q=(b_0:\cdots :b_N)\in \P^N$, i.e. a family of hypersurfaces in the variables $\underline{y}$ parameterized by $Q$: